(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Rather than getting hung up on the cost of bassinets and blankets, look at household expenses and compare them to the length of your leave.

 - If you anticipate an eight-week leave, what bills will you have to cover during that period?

 - Do you have any savings you can already pull from?

 Answering those questions should help you get a ballpark idea of how much you want to put in a sinking fund.

-Now that you have a number in mind, let’s talk about how to set up the perfect sinking fund.
+Now that you have a number in mind let’s discuss setting up the perfect sinking fund.
 And how to fill it up to be financially prepared when your new bundle of joy arrives.